 - Make sure your business is financially sound: It’s important to have at least two years of tax returns ready and a clear plan for how you will finance additional staff and materials if necessary for contracts.

-The Benefits of Government Contracting
+What Are the Benefits of Government Contracting?

 Build a stronger business through government contracting:

 - Consistent, dependable income: Government contracts can provide steady monthly income, helping to grow your business and hedge against slow periods of non-government work.

 - Add strength to your company portfolio: Government agencies look good on your client list, so using them to strengthen your portfolio can make you very attractive to other potential clients.

 - Increase the value of your business: Ongoing contracts can boost the value of your business when it comes time to sell, and attract larger buyers in your industry.

 - Assurance of payment: By law, government agencies must pay contractors within a pre-determined timeframe.